ESG reporting — UK guide and cluster hub

-ESG reporting in the UK isn't one report — it's a set of overlapping regimes converging on UK SRS as the backbone.
-Here's how the frameworks connect, what's mandatory, and where UK SRS fits in the bigger picture.
+ESG reporting in the UK isn’t one report — it’s a set of overlapping regimes converging on UK SRS as the backbone.
+Three layers: corporate disclosure (UK SRS, SECR, TCFD), fund-product disclosure (FCA SDR), and the regulated ESG ratings market from 29 June 2028.

 What ESG reporting actually is